securityarch/cyber-dictionary/README.md

 #### Entitlement (IAM)
 A permission (allowed action) and a scope that allowed action applies to (e.g. read files in folder, start a VM in a specific project)
 ## D
+#### DAST
+Dynamic Application Security Testing, demonstrates the attack and provides a proof of exploit for every risk uncovered
 #### DC
 Domain Controller or Data Center
 #### DLP